 - cool the binder until it coagulates.

 - high-temperature (above 900 °C);

 These methods differ mainly in temperature, making it important to choose the right solder.
 The brazing temperature is strongly dependent on the melting point of the binder.
 Soft soldering is used for delicate metals and brazing for robust metals.
 The thermal sensitivity of the materials is an important factor.

 Most often in the household.
 A simple and quick process at a relatively low temperature should not be a problem.
 You can make it yourself using the simplest soldering iron.

 What metals does soft solder consist of?

-The detailed composition is defined by DIN EN 29453.
-The most common metal used for soldering in the alloy is tin and other metals with a similar melting point such as antimony, cadmium or bismuth.
+The most common metal used for soldering in an alloy, is tin and other metals with a similar melting point such as antimony, cadmium or bismuth.
 In addition, there may be traces of mercury and lead or other poisonous elements.
-Fortunately, manufacturers are largely ceasing to add these, taking care of health and the environment.
+Fortunately, manufacturers are largely stopping adding these, taking care of health and the environment.
 Soft solders come in various shapes, e.g. sticks, plates, wires or powder.
 Which metals do they apply to?
 Copper, steel, zinc and brass.

 In what work will it be used?

 - connecting electrical wires and electronic circuits;

 It usually requires professional tools and experience in the industry.
 The work is carried out at very high temperatures, so all precautions must be taken.